llwg/trip1/korea.md

 ![9.15 14:00 GMT+9: food and restaurant vibe pic](pics/20230915_140044-censored.jpg)

-it was yummy i think though iirc my stomach did not feel too good while ate, idk if it was because the Food or if it was because i was eating my first meal at 2pm or it was because i was experience anxietiousness.
+it was yummy i think though iirc my stomach did not feel too good while ate, idk if it was because the Food or if it was because i was eating my first meal of the day at 2pm or it was because i was experience anxietiousness or idk.

 ![9.15 13:56 GMT+9: meat dish. they pre-poured all the sauce on it. i think the serving was meant for more than 1 person because the portion was quite large and also it cost KRW32000 (more expensive than the motel i just stayed at).](pics/20230915_135620.jpg)

 ![9.15 13:58 GMT+9: noodles dish.
 KRW9000. it was yummy.](pics/20230915_135802.jpg)

-Eventually i was full but still had Meat left , so , i attempted to ASK CAN U WRAP THIS FOR ME SO I CAN TAKE IT AWAY. to do this i utilised the tecnique i called 'speaking real slow and drawn out so u have to only say like 2 words and the person will interpret the rest of what u mean'. so i said something like '[이거](this) [포장](packaging)...' except more like '[I](이) [Go](거) [Po](포) [Zaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa](자ㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏ)' to which they responded sth like '[포장해드릴까요](i wrap for u?)' which i affirmed, likely nonverbally.
+Eventually i was full but still had Meat left , so , i attempted to ASK CAN U WRAP THIS FOR ME SO I CAN TAKE IT AWAY. to do this i utilised the technique i called 'speaking real slow and drawn out so u have to only say like 2 words and the person will interpret the rest of what u mean'. so i said something like '[이거](this) [포장](packaging)...' except more like '[I](이) [Go](거) [Po](포) [Zaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa](자ㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏㅏ)' to which they responded sth like '[포장해드릴까요](i wrap for u?)' which i affirmed, likely nonverbally.

 And so i got my meat packaged and i was ready to Leave.
 From my observations during eating, i believed that you payed at the counter.
 So i took out prepared my Cash and went up to the counter and they probably asked me 'u gonna pay now?' before i needed to say anything which i could affirm nonverbally. and i hand my payment and they ask me something like do i need Some kind of receipt or sth???? idk i just heard receipt so i affirmed, but then they asked me to enter some kind of number and i was confused and i looked confused and then they asked "i just give to u?" or sth and i probably affirmed or sth idk what happened but anyways i got my change and receipt and left. idk if they was asking like phone number to send digital receipt or sth to?? not sure.
 If u know lmk in the comments section below :).